catherinehulshof/Fall2019-biology/computer-setup.md

 Download and install the [R base system](http://cran.rstudio.com/).
 I recommend you use the [R studio](http://www.rstudio.com/products/rstudio/download/) to work with the base system.

+*NOTE Depending on our schedule we may or may not cover Git*

 ### GitHub

 1. Create an account on GitHub (https://github.com) using the `Sign up for